 If you don't find the hiring manager's name and contact information on the job description, don't just leave it like that!
 Do some research and put some effort into finding the name and email id of the hiring manager.

 It may take some extra effort, but it shows that you are interested in this job.
-In this section, we will tell you everything you need to know about finding the hiring manager's name, who do you address a cover letter to.
+This section will tell you everything you need to know about finding the hiring manager's name and to who you address a cover letter.

-Calling the company to ask for a hiring manager's details is the best way to determine the hiring manager's name and number accurately.
+Calling the company to ask for a hiring manager's details is the best way to accurately determine the hiring manager's name and number.